nus-cs2103/website-base/admin/exams.md

 ## SOP deviations/refinements

 1. **Tools: LumiNUS, Zoom, Microsoft Teams (MST), PDF scanner**, PDF reader.
-1. **The webcam view should capture all three** of these: your upper body (side view), the entire screen area of your monitor, the working area of the table.
+1. **The webcam view should capture all four** of these: your face (side view, ==no mask==), your hands, the working area of the table, and the entire screen area of your active screen.
 Here is an example:<br>
   <img src="images/zoomCameraExample.png" width="367"/>
 1. ==**Recording of your PC screen** is not required.==
-1. **Only one computer screen** is allowed.
+1. **Only one computer screen** allowed.
+If you have multiple screens, switch off except one.
+It is better if you can physically remove unused screens if possible %%e.g., do not keep a switched off tablet on the table%%.
 1. **You may not use a second laptop/computer as the web cam.** Use either an external webcam or a mobile phone instead. %%Reason: the screen of that second computer will not be captured in the video feed.%%
 1. **Not allowed to use the printer or other devices during the exam.**
 1. **Soft copies of notes: only PDF format is allowed.** Other formats (e.g., MS Word, .txt, html) are not allowed.
 No limitation on what the PDF file contains or the number of PDF files to be used.<br>